Jean-Pierre Versini-Campinchi: Biography

-Born in Ambleny on 12 November 1939, Versini-Campinchi was born in a family home in which he lived his whole life.
+Versini-Campinchi was born on 12 November 1939 in Ambleny, In the family home where he would live his whole life.
 He was of Corsican origin on his father's side, with the Versini and Campinchi families coming from villages along the Golfe de Sagone.
 He was the grand-nephew of César Campinchi, a prominent lawyer, a member of the Chamber of Deputies, and Minister of the Navy in the French Third Republic.
 His mother was of Martinican origin and raised by his maternal grandfather, Robert Attuly, a magistrate and the first West Indian to serve on the Court of Cassation.
 Married at the age of 20, Versini-Campinchi had three daughters from a first marriage and two more children from a second.
 His son, François, was also a lawyer.

 Versini-Campinchi first specialized in commercial and highly contentious cases before moving towards criminal law in the 1980s.
 His firm was made up of three partners: himself, Fanny Colin, and Alexandre Merveille.
 The firm mainly dealt with criminal cases and commercial disputes.
 He was a member of the Paris Bar Association from 2003 to 2005.

 In the 1990s, Versini-Campinchi represented GIFCO in a case of financing the French Communist Party, in which he obtained recusal of the president of the correctional chamber.
 In the Michel Mouillot case, he defended the former mayor of Cannes accused of corruption and obtained the recusal of investigating judge Murciano de Grasse.
 At the end of the 1990s and start of the 2000s, he represented businessman Jeffrey Steiner at the beginning of the Elf Affair.
 He also represented Jean-Christophe Mitterrand during the Mitterrand–Pasqua affair, in which he was acquitted on charges of human trafficking.